dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 these global attributes (and removing the other projection-related ones) and then try again.

-**Q. Pre-processing - How do I use wgrib2 and pcp_combine regrid and reformat to format NetCDF files?**
+**Q. Pre-processing - How do I use wgrib2, pcp_combine regrid and reformat to format NetCDF files?**

 A.